 We need to figure out how to keep entry-level people excited to keep going.
 Whether that’s accomplished through management training programs or mentoring programs, these programs are key to helping this happen.
 Entry-level workers need to know someone cares whether they leave or not.
 The more we talk about the future, the more we need to talk about keeping the people we have happy and here and excited about staying in this industry.

-You don’t find a lot of people coming into this industry in their forties, right?
+You don’t find a lot of people coming into this industry in their 40s, right?
 It’s not like, “Oh, let me go try something brand new and go run a port.”
 It doesn’t happen very often.
 So we need to make sure we have a continual cycle of people coming through the industry who have the knowledge, working from the ground up, who know what it means to work in this industry.

 MW: Who do you see as a role model for women in maritime?
 You mentioned earlier that people are going to start looking, and probably do now, at whether or not they see someone like themselves, or can envision themselves, in a role or growing with the company.
 Who do you look up to in maritime?